-Provided your sweet pea shrub gets enough sun and warm weather, it is usually quite easy to grow and maintain.
+With enough sun and warm weather, sweet pea shrub is quite easy to grow and maintain.
 The main challenge is giving the plant the right amount of water at the right time, and pruning it regularly so the plant remains dense and full of blossoms.

 Sweet pea shrub is most commonly planted in the spring from potted nursery plants.
 Prepare the planting area with plenty of organic material, then plant the shrub at the same height it was in its nursery container.
 Water regularly as the plant is becoming established, and feed it every spring.

 Full sun or lightly dappled positions are best for the sweet pea shrub.
-This will ensure they flower the most abundantly.
-If they get too much shade, sweet pea shrub can become overly leggy, with fewer blossoms.
+This will ensure it flowers abundantly.
+If it gets too much shade, sweet pea shrub can become overly leggy with few blossoms.

-Sweet pea shrub can tolerate a wide variety of soil types, but its preference is for a well-drained, fertile soil that is rich in organic matter.
-It doesn't however, appreciate an overly-wet and heavy soil.
+Sweet pea shrub can tolerate a wide variety of soil types, but its preference is well-drained, fertile soil rich in organic matter.
+It doesn't appreciate overly wet and heavy soil.
 A slightly acidic pH is preferable, though sweet pea shrub will also tolerate neutral soil.

-While a sweet pea shrub is establishing itself, it will appreciate regular watering, especially through the summer months.
-You should make sure the soil doesn't dry out.
-For best results, give it about 1 inch of water each week, but don't irrigate on weeks where your garden has received ample rainfall.
-Once established, sweet pea shrub is surprisingly tolerant of short droughts, such as if it misses water for two or three weeks during a summer vacation.
+While a sweet pea shrub is establishing itself, water regularly especially through the summer months so the soil doesn't dry out.
+Give it about one inch of water each week, unless your garden has received ample rainfall.
+Once established, sweet pea shrub is surprisingly tolerant of short droughts, up to two or three weeks.
 But extended droughts that completely dry out the plant's roots can be deadly.

-For this reason, it's a good idea to add a thick mulch around the base of the plant once it has established.
-This will help it to retain moisture, even when it only receives infrequent watering.
-Mulching will also help protect the shrub as the winter temperatures arrive.
+It's a good idea to add mulch around the base of the plant once it has been established.
+This will help it to retain moisture during infrequent watering.
+Mulching will also help protect the shrub when the winter temperatures arrive.

 Temperature and Humidity

-For best results, sweet pea shrub should be grown in a warm, frost-free climate (zones 9 to 11).
+Sweet pea shrub grows best in a warm, frost-free climate (zones 9 to 11).
 It can, however, still survive when temperatures drop as low as 20 degrees Fahrenheit for a short period.
-But this plant doe not like prolonged chilly, damp conditions, which cause unpredictable, sporadic growth.
+But this plant doe not like prolonged chilly, damp conditions.